 In a Joint Hindu family the daughter of a coparcener shall

 The above mentioned provision under Section 23 of the Hindu Succession Act, 1956 relating to right of residence in dwelling houses has been omitted under the Hindu Succession (Amendment) Act 2005 now repealed and merged with the original ACT.

 Thus gender discrimination has been removed to a larger extent by the 2005 Amendment Act now repealed and merged with original act in case of ancestral properties and sec 8 was already in force from 17-6-56 in case of self acquired properties, more so if it is acquired from joint family nucleus,it takes shapes of ancestral properties.
-Now Married Daughter's and her grand children without fear can claim equal right in the self acquired/ancestral property of their father.
-Still Radicals, the brothers, sister in laws and brothers children oppose in various ways the right of married daughters due to various nature of joint family properties and try to socially alienate married daughters on some pretext or other and become abusive, threatening which is common practice in few states where male dominated societies still exists so that Married Daughter's and their children give up their rights and here we provide comprehensive solution to their woes under no gender bias attitude of current Indian laws.
+Now Married Daughter's and her grand children without fear can claim equal right in the self acquired/ancestral undivided property of their father.
+Still Radicals, the brothers, sister-in-laws and brothers children oppose in various ways the right of Married Daughter's due to various nature of joint family properties and try to socially alienate Married Daughter's on some pretext or other and become abusive, threatening which is common practice in few states where male dominated societies still exists so that Married Daughter's and their children give up their rights and here we provide comprehensive solution to their woes under no gender bias attitude of current Indian laws.
 There are instances where Married Daughter's brothers, sister-in-laws and their childrens pressurize the Married Daughter by threatening her of social boycott as well as instances of forcing her to sign documents without knowledge of her children and also doing forgeries which are against the law of the land.
 The children's of Married Daughter's can file criminal complaints in such cases.

 You can send us your query on email@example.com